Kadita: History

 In 1988 four families received land from the Israel Land Administration in return for giving up their land on Mount Meron.
-The site had previously been the Palestinian village of Qaddita, whose residents fled during the 1948 Arab–Israeli War.
+The site had previously been the Arab village of Qaddita, whose residents fled during the 1948 Arab–Israeli War.
 Rabbi Tarfon was buried in the area.

 In 1991 an association was formed to build an ecovillage at the site, and received the support of Housing Minister Ariel Sharon.
 Twenty families settled on the land and temporary homes were built.
 Another 14 families arrived in 2000.
 However, the Israel Land Administration viewed the residents as squatters, issued evacuation orders and demolished temporary buildings on several occasions.